Pakistan PM Imran Khan warns of 'bloodbath' when Kashmir curfew lifted

-UNITED NATIONS (Reuters) - Pakistan Prime Minister Imran Khan warned on Friday there would be a bloodbath when India lifts its curfew in disputed Kashmir and that any all-out conflict between the two nuclear-armed nations would reverberate far beyond their borders.
+UNITED NATIONS (Reuters) - Pakistan Prime Minister Imran Khan warned on Friday there would be a bloodbath once India lifts its curfew in disputed Kashmir and that any all-out conflict between the two nuclear-armed nations would reverberate far beyond their borders.

-Khan made the remarks in an impassioned speech to the annual United Nations General Assembly after India last month removed the decades-old autonomy in the part of Kashmir controlled by Pakistan.
+Khan made the remarks in an impassioned speech to the annual United Nations General Assembly after India last month removed the decades-old autonomy in the part of Kashmir it controls and detained thousands of people.

-“If this goes wrong, you hope for the best but be prepared for the worst,” Khan said.
+“If this goes wrong, you hope for the best, but be prepared for the worst,” Khan said.

 “If a conventional war starts between the two countries ... anything could happen.
 But supposing a country seven times smaller than its neighbor is faced with the choice – either you surrender or you fight for your freedom till death?